antonfisher/antonfisher.github.io/_posts/2018-03-19-23-00-00-reducing-docker-image-size-of-a-node-js-application.md

 ```

 This _Dockerfile_ does several things:
-- using `/usr/app` as application directory
+- uses `/usr/app` as application directory
-- copying build files into the designed application directory
+- copies build files to the application directory
-- copying required _Node.js_ modules to the application directory.
+- copies required _Node.js_ modules to the application directory.

-## Step 1: Using _alpine_ version of _Node.js_ image (948MB to 206MB)
+## Step 1: _alpine_ version of _Node.js_ image (948MB to 206MB)

 _Node.js_ images [repository](https://hub.docker.com/_/node/) provides several image tags for each _Node.js_ version.
 For example, version _8.10.0_ has 6 different image tags: